-For several years, I have been working on the history of modern art in Iraq, focusing in particular on the aftermath of a coup by the Baʿath Party in 1963, when the persecution of leftists produced disillusionment with political ideologies and a collapse of the liberal public sphere.
-That history constitutes a kind of ethnographic archive in which I explore the relationship between the artwork, religious traditions and politics.
+For several years now, I have been working on the history of modern art in Iraq, focusing on the aftermath of a coup by the Baʿath Party in 1963, when the persecution of leftists produced disillusionment with political ideologies and brought about a collapse of the liberal public sphere.
+That history constitutes a kind of ethnographic archive in which I explore the relationship between politics, the artwork, and religious traditions.

-At Hopkins, I am working on a book manuscript that explores this relationship by examining forms of art practice that emerged in Baghdad during the 1960s, in the context of the closure of leftist politics, and in a turn to figures and concepts derived from Islamic history.
+At Hopkins, I am working on a book manuscript that explores this relationship by examining forms of art practice that emerged in Baghdad during the 1960s, in the context of the breakdown of leftist politics, and in a turn to figures and concepts from Islamic history.

 I received a PhD in Anthropology from the University of California, Berkeley in 2015, and an AB from the University of Chicago in 2005.
-Prior to coming to Hopkins, I was a fellow in the EUME research program at the Forum Transregionale Studien in Berlin.
+In 2014-2016, I was a fellow in the EUME research program at the Forum Transregionale Studien in Berlin.
 In 2016, I worked with the artist Dia al-Azzawi and the curator Catherine David to develop a part of my dissertation into a major retrospective of the artist at the Arab Museum of Modern Art in Doha.

 “Memories of an Origin: Yahya al-Wasiti’s Illustrations of the Maqamat of Hariri and the Modern Art of Baghdad,” Muqarnas: An Annual on the Visual Cultures of the Islamic World No. 35, 2018.